bahorn/Shiny-Seq/README.md

 ## Getting Started

-The app is hosted on the website: https://szenitha.shinyapps.io/shiny-seq3/
+The original version is hosted on: https://szenitha.shinyapps.io/shiny-seq3/

+To run this app locally on your machine:

+* download R or RStudio
+* clone this repository
-To run this app locally on your machine, download R or RStudio and run the `install.r` script to get all the dependencies.
+* run the `install.r` script to get all the dependencies.

-After setting up the environment, download the [App folder](https://github.com/szenitha/Shiny-Seq/tree/master/App).
-Open [App.r](https://github.com/szenitha/Shiny-Seq/blob/master/App/app.R) file and execute it as a shiny app.
-Kindly refer to the screenshot below.
+* run `./init.r` to start it.

+To run in docker, just use:
+* `make` to build the container
+* `make run` to run the container.

 An example dataset has been provided for use in addition to a protocol to explain the various steps involved in doing the RNA-Seq data analysis and demonstrate how the application helps to do an end to end analysis to derive useful insights.